 According to 2007 Texas data, excess colorectal cancer rates – some 33% over the average -- were noted in the counties surrounding Bryan-College Station, Texas, home of several Texas A&M health science programs.

 To improve these statistics, the Cancer Prevention & Research Institute of Texas' (CPRIT) awarded grant funds to Texas A&M Physicians Family Medicine Center and the Texas A&M School of Public Health.
 In addition, the Texas A&M College of Nursing received another CPRIT grant addressing women's health.
-These academic teams partnered, creating a comprehensive cancer screening approach not just for colorectal cancer, but also breast and cervical cancer.
+These academic teams partnered — creating a program referred to as Texas C-Step — that included a comprehensive cancer screening approach not just for colorectal cancer, but also breast and cervical cancer.

-All three health science organizations work in concert to deliver coordinated cancer prevention and screening education, screening procedures and additional advanced diagnostic testing to rural uninsured/underinsured patients in counties surrounding Bryan-College Station.
+All three health science organizations continue to work in concert to deliver coordinated cancer prevention and screening education, screening procedures and additional advanced diagnostic testing to rural uninsured/underinsured patients in about 18 counties surrounding Bryan-College Station.

-Screening efforts also allow students valuable educational practicum opportunities and clinical training in cancer screening procedures.
+Screening efforts also allow students and residents valuable educational practicum opportunities and clinical training in cancer screening procedures.

 Core to the patient screening effort are community health workers (CHWs).
 The CHWs, bilingual in Spanish and English, provide patient navigation through the required steps of the sometimes-complex paths of the sophisticated academic health system.
 If needed, CHWs will also provide assistance with appointment scheduling, travel arrangements, and other necessary interventions in order to complete needed screening or further diagnostic testing if abnormalities are found.